komed3/pyxe/docs/core/Validator.md

 Features are:

 - delegates validation to space-specific handler functions registered in `ColorSpace`
-- throws structured errors for invalid input
+- throws structured errors for invalid input in `safe mode`
 - supports boolean validation checks without throwing
 - ensures all `ColorObject` instances are well-formed and normalized